pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 #### Using <code>$in</code>

-Below, we get the same result by using the <code>$in</code> operator, and passing in a list of countries for which we will consider the corresponding records.
+Below, we get the same result by using the <code>$in</code> operator, and passing in the list of countries for which we will consider the corresponding records.

 ```js